If you are a beginner knitter, the perfect way to start is to learn how to knit a blanket.

-If you would like to know how to knit a blanket, or think that it may take too long to do, think again.
+If you would like to know how to knit a blanket or think that it may take too long to do, think again.
 Knitting a blanket for beginners couldn’t be simpler, and here is how you can get started.

 How To Knit A Blanket For Beginners

 It is also easy to knit squares, and you can do this at night while you are watching television.
 That way you will feel that you are achieving something while you are sitting in essence and doing nothing useful anyway.
+Knitting plain garter stitch or stocking stitch is quick and easy and you get to practise your skills without having to think too much.

 If you want to make a baby blanket, a good size to knit would be 10cm x 10cm squares.
 For bigger blankets, I would recommend knitting squares that are at least 20 cm by 20 cm.
+If you want a thicker blanket you could sew the squares together back to back.
+This will give you a stronger and cosier blanket but will take double the time to knit.

 You would need to first make a gauge swatch with the wool and needles of your choice so you can work out how many stitches you would need to cast on to get your desired measurements.

-The easiest way of knitting squares if you don’t want to make a gauge swatch is to start by casting on one stitch, then each row thereafter you cast on a stitch at the end of the row.
+The easiest way of knitting squares if you don’t want to make a gauge swatch is to start by casting on one stitch, then each row thereafter you cast on a stitch at the end of each row.
 Once the edge of the work is the desired length, then you start to cast off a stitch at the end of each row that you knit until you have one stitch left on your needle, which you can just cast off.
 It will feel almost like you are knitting a diamond or a triangle.

 If you are totally new to knitting, you may want to read the article How To Knit For Beginners.